xapian/xapian-docsprint/advanced/admin_notes.rst

 Revision numbers
 ----------------

-Xapian databases contain a revision number.
-This is essentially a count of the number of modifications since the database was created, and is needed to implement the atomic modification functionality.
+Xapian databases have a revision number.
+This is essentially a count of the number of commits made since the database was created, and is used to implement the atomic modification functionality.
 It is stored as a 32 bit integer, so there is a chance that a very frequently updated database could cause this to overflow.
 The consequence of such an overflow would be to throw